mkp170791/numpy/doc/neps/nep-0012-missing-data.rst

     RuntimeWarning: invalid value encountered in double_scalars
     nan

-In particular, note that numpy.ma generally skips masked values, except returns masked when all the values are masked, while the 'skipna=' parameter returns zero when all the values are NA, to be consistent with the result of np.sum([])::
+In particular, note that numpy_demo.ma generally skips masked values, except returns masked when all the values are masked, while the 'skipna=' parameter returns zero when all the values are NA, to be consistent with the result of np.sum([])::